Cacao (pronounced ka-kow) sounds like something a superhero would do to a villain. Which isn’t far from the truth.

 4 tablespoons cacao or cocoa powder

-½ teaspoon real peppermint extract
+½ teaspoon real vanilla or peppermint extract

 In a food processor pulse the base ingredients together until it fraternises into a chocolatey lump.
 You might need a teaspoon of water to help it along.
 (A blender really won’t work here, as it’s too powerful).
 Scrape into a regular loaf tin, lined with cling or non-stick paper.
 Press and smooth down.